What is AdWords Express?

 - You set your budget, but cannot control cost per click directly.
 (Read more about setting AdWords budgets here.)

-The main reason for this is the loose keyword targeting employed by Adwords Express.
-During the setup of your ads in Adwords Express, you’re asked to enter your product or service.
-Google then uses this info to target your ads to specific keywords searched in the Google search engine.
+The main opportunity for cost savings is due to the loose keyword targeting employed by AdWords Express.
+During the setup of your ads in AdWords Express, you’re asked to enter your product or service and link to your Google My Business page.
+Google then uses this info to target your ads to specific keywords searched in the Google search engine and other networks.

 For instance, a local golf course may be getting clicks for people searching for golf products like gloves, clubs and balls, when what they really desire is golfers looking to play a round.
 If the golf course has a $300 per month spend, there’s a good chance that $100 was wasted on undesirable keywords.
 I’ve seen this myself in many accounts I’ve taken over.

-If you’re convinced that you need to use a full-blown Adwords account but know you don’t have the time or expertise to manage it, you might be interested in my PPC Management Service.
+If you’re convinced that you need to use a full AdWords account but know you don’t have the time or expertise to manage it, you might be interested in my PPC Management Service.
 Check it out now because I’m only accepting a limited number of clients.

-No matter what option you choose, I wish you the best in selecting and utilizing the right Adwords account for you and your business!
-Comment below and let me know what you chose, how it’s going, and any questions you might have.
+No matter what option you choose, I wish you the best in selecting and utilizing the right AdWords account for you and your business!
+Comment below and let me know what version of AdWords you’re using, how it’s going, and any questions you might have.